embedded-software-laboratory/control-in-networked-vehicles/readme.md

 The folder `0_common` provides functionality which is shared between exercises.
 The other folders are numbered corresponding to the exercise sheet and task.

 Run the lab exercises in the [CPM Lab](https://github.com/embedded-software-laboratory/cpm_lab).
+The folder in which this code resides is expected to be in `software/high_level_controller/`.